Wielie Walie: Other

 Wielie Walies animated opening logo was designed and animated by Butch Stoltz, who was head of SABC TV's Animation Department.

 The character of Bennie Boekwurm is copyrighted to Butch Stoltz and has also appeared in an ad-campaign for ATKV/Pendoring to promote Afrikaans.
 Bennie is pictured as a small worm on a hook in the ocean, with a phrase "Moenie die taal afskeep nie! / Don't disrespect the language!", this is to show what happens to the characters when the language is mistreated.

-In 1980 an orchestral team of puppets with conductor Maestro Mole featured in many episodes of Wielie Walie.
-The puppets were made by Rod Campbell and Mike Olivier produced a magnificent set for these classical music interludes.
+In 1980, an orchestral group of puppets featuring the conductor Maestro Mole appeared in several episodes of Wielie Walie.
+The puppets were made by Rod Campbell and Mike Olivier was credited with puppet fabrication and set design for the programme.
 Maestro Mole was made with an advanced internal rod control system called the MARCS or Mechanical Animation Rod Control System.
 Rod Campbell received a UNIMA and TV award for outstanding achievement in Puppetry.